xiumingzhang/xiuminglib/doc/source/index.rst

                 AttributeError: 'RNA_Types' object has no attribute 'TOPBAR_MT_file_import'

-Only if you are not automatically installing the dependencies, you need to install the following dependencies manually one by one:
+Only if you are not automatically installing the dependencies, you need to manually install whatever you need:

     NumPy
-        `The package for scientific computing <https://numpy.org/>`_.
+        `The package for scientific computing <https://numpy.org/>`_ that should be already available as part of your Python distribution.

     SciPy
-        `The scientific computing ecosystem <https://www.scipy.org/>`_.
+        `The scientific computing ecosystem <https://www.scipy.org/>`_ that may or may not be pre-installed already.

     Matplotlib 2.0.2
         Some functions are known to be buggy with 3.0.0.